Feeling like you're being love-bombed? Identify all the signs and discover how to leave a toxic relationship!

 Make a plan: Consider your options and plan for leaving the relationship, including where you will go and how you will financially support yourself.

 Be prepared for resistance: The person in the toxic relationship may try to convince you to stay or may even become aggressive or dangerous.
 It's important to have a plan in place to ensure your safety.

 Cut off contact: Once you have left the relationship, it's important to cut off contact with the person to avoid being drawn back into the toxicity.

 Focus on self-care: Take time to take care of yourself, physically and mentally.
 Make sure to take care of your health, engage in activities you enjoy, and practice self-care.

 What to Do If You Realize You're Smothering Someone With Too Much Affection?

 If you realize that you've been smothering someone with too much affection, it's important to take steps to correct your behavior and to give the other person space.
 Here are a few things you can do:

-Take time to reflect on your feelings and why you may have been smothering the other person affectionately.
+- Reflect on your feelings: Reflect on why you may have been smothering the other person with affection.
 It could be a sign of insecurity or past relationship trauma.
 It's important to address these feelings and work on resolving them with a therapist or counselor.

 In conclusion, it can be difficult to recognize love bombing, but the signs include overwhelming attention, quick commitment, isolation, jealousy, pressure, and gaslighting.
 Love bombing can have serious emotional and psychological effects, leaving you confused, dependent, and vulnerable.